emsesp/docs/docs/Troubleshooting.md

 If you're noticing that MQTT messages are failing to arrive at the broker try:

-- Check the EMS-ESP logs for errors
+- Check the EMS-ESP logs for errors.
+If you see "low memory" errors then read [It may be memory related](Troubleshooting.md?id=general#it-may-be-memory-related) to see how you reduce memory usage.
 - Check the broker for errors.
 You have incorrect credentials or duplicate Client IDs
 - Set the log level to Debug (via Web or Console) and monitor the traffic
 - Use Console to force a publish to see what happens. (`log debug`, `su` and `publish`).